Witiko/markov-midi/README.md

 where:

-  * `LEFT_CONTEXT` stands for the number of previous lines that are kept as the left context when building the Markov chain. *(Default: 3)*
+  * `LEFT_CONTEXT` stands for the number of previous MIDI commands that are kept as the left context when building the Markov chain. *(Default: 3)*
   * `MAX_OUTPUT_LENGTH` specifies the number of lines after which the output is cut off. *(Default: Infinity)*
   * `DAMPING` specifies the damping factor. `1-DAMPING` is the probability that the random walker will move to a completely random node. *(Default: 1)*
   * `MID_FILE` is the pathname to an input standard MIDI file.
 If the input file names contain `~` or `=`, you will need to explicitly specify `1~MID_FILE=*` to prevent misparsing.